 Acknowledge your thoughts, but don’t dwell on them.
 Work on the underlying cause of the thoughts.

-3. Clean your social media feed
+3. Clean your social media feed to avoid comparison

 4. Continue to grow through self-compassion